Department: College of Visual & Performing Arts (CVPA)

 Director, Arts Management/Term Assistant Professor

-The George Mason University Arts Management Program, within the College of Visual and Performing Arts (CVPA), invites applications for a 12-month Director/Term Assistant Professor of Arts Management.
+The George Mason University Arts Management Program, within the College of Visual and Performing Arts (CVPA), invites applications for a year-round, renewable Director/Term Assistant Professor of Arts Management.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 The Arts Management Program, in existence for over 10 years, focuses on all of the arts, visual and performing.
 Offering a distinctive curriculum (leading to the M.A.) that blends the study of theory and policy with a strong focus on professional practice, it serves a talented, highly diverse, domestic and international student population.
 This position is based at Mason's graduate campus in Arlington, Va., in the heart of the arts-rich Washington, D.C., metro area.
 The program maintains active relationships with (and draws faculty from) the region's many professional arts institutions and programs, including those managed by George Mason University.